Navigation

 Your browser is outdated.
 To ensure the best experience, update to the latest version of your preferred browser.

-Psychological Flexibility: ACT Skill
+Psychological Flexibility ACT skill

 Psychological flexibility is the capacity to adapt to difficult experiences while remaining true to one’s values.
 Acceptance and Commitment Therapy (ACT) focuses heavily on this skill due to its many benefits.
 These include better resilience, emotional tolerance, and overall well-being.